What is this medicine?

 birth control pills

-some other antibiotics like erythromycin, tetracycline
+certain antibiotics like chloramphenicol, erythromycin, sulfamethoxazole, tetracycline

 What if I miss a dose?